 John H. Stone

-John previously headed Deere's Integrated Solutions Group, the company's precision-ag technology arm.
-There he led the company's acquisition of tech start-up Blue River Technology, the establishment of Deere's San Francisco John Deere Labs office, and the precision-ag headquarters in Urbandale, Iowa.
+Stone previously headed Deere's Integrated Solutions Group, the company's precision-ag technology arm.
+There he led the company's acquisition of tech startup Blue River Technology, the establishment of the San Francisco John Deere Labs office, and the precision-ag headquarters in Urbandale, Iowa.

-John's other leadership roles included Vice President, Corporate Strategy & Business Development; Global Director, Utility Tractor Product Line; and General Manager, John Deere Ningbo (China) Works.
-He joined the company in 2003 as a project manager at the tractor engineering center in Waterloo, Iowa.
+Stone's other leadership roles include Vice President, Corporate Strategy & Business Development; Global Director, Utility Tractor Product Line; and General Manager, John Deere Ningbo (China) Works.
+He joined the company in 2003 as a project manager at the Tractor Engineering Center in Waterloo, Iowa.

-Under John's leadership, the company has rapidly developed capabilities in AI (artificial intelligence) and machine learning, has better integrated precision-ag technology into each of its flagship products, and has established itself as a leader in heavy-duty high-tech.
-Accolades have followed.
-In 2019, the company's 8RX tractor received the 2020 "Tech for a Better World" award by the Consumer Electronics Show.
+Under Stone's leadership, the company has rapidly developed capabilities in AI (artificial intelligence) and machine learning, better integrated precision-ag technology into each of its flagship products, and established itself as a leader in heavy-duty high-tech.
+In 2019, the company's 8RX Tractor received the 2020 "Tech for a Better World" award at CES (the Consumer Electronics Show).

-Prior to joining Deere, John worked for General Electric as a Six Sigma Black Belt and before that was an officer in the U.S. Army.
+Prior to joining Deere, Stone worked for General Electric as a Six Sigma Black Belt.
+Previously, he was an officer in the U.S. Army.
 He has a bachelor's degree in mechanical engineering from the United States Military Academy and an MBA from Harvard Business School.

-Deere & Company (www.JohnDeere.com) is a world leader in providing advanced products, technology and services for customers whose work is revolutionizing agriculture and construction — those who cultivate, harvest, transform, enrich and build upon the land to meet the world’s increasing need for food, fuel, shelter and infrastructure.
+Deere & Company (JohnDeere.com) is a world leader in providing advanced products, technology, and services for customers whose work is revolutionizing agriculture and construction — those who cultivate, harvest, transform, enrich, and build upon the land to meet the world’s increasing need for food, fuel, shelter, and infrastructure.